Do I need to file a tax return if I own Belgian real estate?

 In case you do rent out your Belgian real estate (either for residential or professional use), the property tax will only be the final assessment if your annual rental income does not exceed €2,500 (this amount is never indexed).
 If married or living together, the amount is calculated for each partner separately, taking into account your matrimonial regime.

-To be able to determine whether the above threshold is exceeded, you should apply the following formula: €2,500 < cadastral income × indexation (1.8630 for income year 2021) × 1.40 (flat rate increase).
+To be able to determine whether the above threshold is exceeded, you should apply the following formula: €2,500 < cadastral income × indexation (1.9084 for 2022) × 1.40 (flat rate increase).
 Should there be other types of Belgian source income as well (e.g. salary, pension, etc.), you will need to file a non-resident tax return in any case, even if the real estate income is below €2,500.